davidsterk/producer-consumer-docker/README.md

 ## Build
 The project is completely self-contained and can be run with Docker Compose using the docker-compose.yml file.
-Open a terminal and navigateto this project's root directory: producer-consumer-docker
+Open a terminal and navigate to this project's root directory: producer-consumer-docker

 To Build the project with consumer, run: